-- > employment and salary growth in the Irish economy. - the move towards defined contribution pensions, away from defined benefit pensions. - > the de-risking of defined benefit pension liabilities through bulk annuity and bulk personal retirement bond buyouts.
+- > Employment and salary growth in the Irish economy. - > The move towards defined contribution pensions, away from defined benefit pensions. - > The de-risking of defined benefit pension liabilities through bulk annuity and bulk personal retirement bond buyouts.

-Our corporate customer sales decreased by 36% to €997 million, compared to €1,553 million in 2020, mainly due to a lower number of defined contribution (DC) sales in 2021.
+Our corporate customer sales increased by 65% to €1,644 million, compared to €997 million in 2021, mainly due to a greater number of defined contribution (DC) sales and some large bulk annuity sales in 2022.